audiojs/audio-buffer-list/readme.md

 ### `list.delete(count, offset=0)`

-Delete number of samples starting at the offset. `count` can possibly be negative, then items are deleted on the left side from the offset. `offset` can also be negative, meaning to start from the end.
+Delete number of samples starting at the `offset`. `count` can possibly be negative, then items are deleted on the left side from the offset. `offset` can also be negative, meaning to start from the end.
+Retuns deleted _AudioBufferList_.

-### `list.consume(length)`
+### `list.consume(count)`

 Delete data from the beginning.

 ### `list.slice(start=0, end=-0)`

 Return sublist of the initial list.
-The data is not copied but returned as subarrays.
+The data is not copied but returned as subarrays. `list.slice()` just creates a duplicate that way.

+### `list.clone(start=0, end=-0)`

+Return copy of the list, consisting of cloned buffers.

 ### `list.map((buffer, index, offset) => buffer|bool?, from=0, to=-0)`